 As for exercise, a brisk long walk is recommended although they also adore running and playing off the lead/harness so they can act the clown a little.

 A safe area in which to do this is their idea of heaven and they don't mind a car journey if that's what's needed to get there!

 They pick up house-breaking pretty quickly too!

 If you're looking for a guard dog then this is your man - I mean dog!
-They are non-aggressive, bark at noises they're not used to and are naturally loyal and protective of their family and home.
+They are non-aggressive, but will bark at noises they're not used to, and are naturally loyal and protective of their family and home.

 Thanks to the immensely helpful crossing with a Boxer, the Valley Bulldog is much healthier than his English Bull Dog cousin and suffers rarely from any severe issues.